 ?
-VV VV to provide decent and affordable homes that meet local needs Relying on building regulations could over time deliver some of elements of lifetime homes, Although it is unclear over what timeframe, or to what extent building regulations would come into force.
-Impacts are uncertain .
-Setting targets in respect of lifetime homes would improve the quality of homes and their ability to meet the needs of the local community.
+VV VV to provide decent and affordable homes that meet local needs Relying on building regulations will deliver some of elements of improved access under Part M, although these would allow for disable visitors to access properties rather than improve accessibility for house purchases.
+However there remains potential for further changes in building regulations over the Plan period.
+Impacts are uncertain.
+Setting higher targets for example Category 2 or 3 requirements under Part M in respect of accessibility would improve the quality of homes and their ability to meet the needs of the local community.
 Impacts would be of major significance and positive.
-Setting targets in respect of lifetime homes would improve the quality of homes and their ability to meet the needs of the local community.
-Impacts would be of moderate to major significance and positive. ?
+Setting targets across specific sites would improve the quality of homes and their ability to meet the needs of the local community.
+Impacts would be of moderate to major significance and positive . ?
 VV VV to improve the health and well- being of the population Building regulations could overtime make new homes more adaptable to changing needs, although it is unclear if or when such changes could occur.
 Impacts are uncertain .
-Setting targets in respect of lifetime homes would improve the quality and versatility of new homes and their ability to meet the needs of the local community at all stages of their life.
+Setting targets in respect of category 2 or 3 of Part M of the Building Regulations would improve the quality and versatility of new homes and their ability to meet the needs of the local community at all stages of their life.
 Impacts would be of major significance and positive .
-Setting targets in respect of lifetime homes would improve the quality and versatility of new homes and their ability to meet the needs of the local community at all stages of their life.
+Setting targets (through catorgory 2 or 3 requirements in Part M on some sites or across a broad area of the District would improve the quality and versatility of new homes and their ability to meet the needs of the local community at all stages of their life.
 Impacts would be of moderate to major significance and positive ?
 V V to improve community safety and reduce crime and fear of crime It is unclear whether changes to building regulations in the future could have a demonstrable impact against this objective.
 Impacts are uncertain .
-Introducing lifetime homes target ahead of national standards coming into force could improve community safety (i.e. though need for illumination, or in provision of safe access to properties which are wheel chair friendly).
+Improved access standards could improve community safety (i.e. though need for illumination, or in provision of safe access to properties which are wheel chair friendly).
 Impacts would be minor to moderate significance and positive .
-Introducing lifetime homes target ahead of national standards coming into force could improve community safety (i.e. though need for illumination, or in provision of safe access to properties which are wheel chair friendly).
-Impacts would be minor significance and positive . to improve educational achievement and improve the District's skills base No significant impacts identified.
+Improved access standards on specific sites could improve community safety (i.e. though need for illumination, or in provision of safe access to properties which are wheel chair friendly).
+Impacts would be minor to moderate significance and positive . to improve educational achievement and improve the District's skills base No significant impacts identified.
 No significant impacts identified.
 No significant impacts identified.